juanantonio284/simple_bash/guides/list_directory_contents.md

 #                                  / for directories
 #                                  nothing for files
 #                                  * for executables

+# note that the -F flag might cause the * to appear in many places where it shouldn't ...

 ```
 See more on the `-F` flag [here][ls-F]